Sargent Fletcher

 Sargent Fletcher is a subsidiary company of Cobham plc. which makes aircraft equipment, including aerial refueling systems, external fuel tanks, and special purpose pods.

 History

-Sargent Fletcher was founded as Fletcher Aviation in 1940 and bought by Cobham in 1994.
+Sargent-Fletcher Company was created by A. J. Industries decision to merge the Sargent Engineering Corporation and Fletcher Aviation Corporation in June 1963.
+It had acquired the former in late 1961 and the latter in October 1958.
+Sargent-Fletcher was bought by Cobham in 1994.

 According to a 1991 report the company submitted to regional air quality officials, the company's El Monte chrome-plating plant showed the highest cancer-risk level of any business in the San Gabriel Valley.
 It was later closed in 2010.

 Customers

 The KC-130J was supposed to be equipped with Flight Refuelling Ltd's Mk32B-901E hose-and-drogue units, but operational problems meant that the aircraft went into production using equipment from Sargent Fletcher instead.

 Aircraft using Sargent Fletcher equipment include: